WallGauge-GaugeApps/RiverDataGetter/README.md

 ## Data Object

+Calls to RiverDataGetter methods return a promise with the raw data from the REST web service end-points.
+The data is also parsed and used to populate the following class data object RiverDataGetter.dataObj:

 ```
+RiverDataGetter.dtaObj =
 {
   current: {                                                // dtaObj.current is populated with data from calls to .getCurrentData(dataSiteCode)
     '05587450': {                                           // Site Code number passed as dataSiteCode to the getCurrentData method